 - Data Storage and quality of Data – The data is growing at a fast pace as the number of companies and organizations are growing.
 Proper storage of this data has become a challenge.
 This data can be stored in data warehouses but this data is inconsistent.
 There are issues of errors, duplicacy, conflicts while storing this data in their native format.
 Moreover, this changes the quality of data.

 - Lack of big data analysts – There is a huge demand for data scientists and analysts who can understand and analyze this data.
 But there are very few people who can work in this field considering the fact that huge amount of data is produced every day.
 Those who are there don’t have proper skills.

 - Quality Analysis – Big companies and organizations use big for getting useful insights to make proper decisions for future plans.
 The data should also be accurate as inaccurate data can lead to wrong decisions that will affect the company business.
 Therefore quality analysis of the data should be there.
 For this testing is required which is a time-consuming process and also make use of expensive tools.

 - Security and Privacy of Data – Security, and privacy are the biggest risks in big data.
 The tools that are used for analyzing, storing, managing use data from different sources.
 This makes data vulnerable to exposure.
-It increases the security and privacy concerns.
+It increases security and privacy concerns.

 Thus Big Data is providing a great help to companies and organizations to make better decisions.
 This will ultimately lead to more profit.
 The main thesis topics in Big Data and Hadoop include applications, architecture, Big Data in IoT, MapReduce, Big Data Maturity Model etc.

-Masters thesis and research topics in Big Data
+Latest Thesis and Research Topics in Big Data

-There are various thesis and research topics in big data for M.Tech and Ph.D.
+There are a various thesis and research topics in big data for M.Tech and Ph.D.
 Following is the list of good topics for big data for masters thesis and research:

 - Big Data Virtualization